-RTAS 2019 introduces a double-blind peer-reviewing process.
+RTAS 2020 is using a double-blind peer-reviewing process.
 Concretely, this means:

 - Author identities and affiliations are not disclosed to reviewers during the review process.